Locations:

 A note from Cleveland Clinic

 Receiving the news that your baby has a rare genetic disorder can be overwhelming and scary.
 But it’s important to keep in mind that Crouzon syndrome isn’t a life-threatening condition.
-A team of specialists will work with you and your child to deliver the best possible outcome.
-And with early diagnosis and treatment, your child can go on to lead a normal, healthy life.
+A team of specialists will work with you and your child to deliver the best possible care.
+With early diagnosis and treatment, your child can go on to lead a normal, healthy life.

 Advertisement